-No, we provide a complimentary chair for the performance, though patrons are welcome to bring their own chair if required for accessibility reasons.
+No, we provide collapsible, tall AND short chairs for the performance.
+Patrons are welcome to bring their own chair if required for accessibility reasons.

 Is the park/show wheelchair accessible?

-Partially.
-Parts of the park are wheelchair accessible.
-The Ruins are accessible and there are accessible washrooms on site, but the promenade experience is not accessible.
-To address this barrier we’ve created “Under the Tent” performances which are stationary.
-For a complete schedule of Under the Tent performances see our accessibility page by CLICKING HERE.
+To address mobility barriers we’ve created In the Grove performances which are stationary.
+For a complete schedule of In the Grove performances see our accessibility page by CLICKING HERE.

 I’ve got tickets for tomorrow’s performance, but there is rain in the forecast.
-Do you cancel due to rain?
+Will the show go on?

-The show I was at was rained out and cancelled.
+The show I have tickets for was rained out or cancelled.
 What do I do now?

 For our 2023 Season, Shakespeare in the Ruins has implemented “Rain Dates.”
 Rain date shows are always Sunday evenings at 7:30pm.
 When you buy your ticket/s, you are encouraged to mark your performances rain date on your calendar as well.
 In the event that extreme weather causes your performance to be cancelled, your tickets will automatically be transferred to the following rain date.
 In the event that more than one performance during a week is cancelled, our box office will do our best to accommodate all ticket holders at the rain date.